raviriley/raviriley.github.io/_posts/2019-11-24-college-advice.markdown

 Do a few things and do them well over doing many things and being okay at all of them.
 Do not spread yourself too thin.

-Everything you want to include on college apps must be done before November of your senior year.
+Everything you want to include on college apps must be done before December of your senior year.

 ## Email